xdata-skylark/libskylark/python-skylark/doc/source/installation.rst

 HDF5_ROOT              Looks for headers in :envvar:`$HDF5_ROOT`/include and libs in :envvar:`$HDF5_ROOT`/lib
 ====================== =============================================================================

-Configuring, compiling and installing Skylark
+Configuring, compiling and installing libSkylark
 ----------------------------------------------

-Finally we are ready to configure, compile and install Skylark.
+Finally we are ready to configure, compile and install libSkylark.
 The default configuration (compiling Elemental and Python support, installed system-wide) can be compiled and installed with:

 ::